 The skin and seed of an avocado, for example, contain persin, a toxin for dogs and cats.
 Only the ripe flesh should ever be fed to your dog.
 Even the flesh can contain small amounts of persin that leech from the seed, so this is one fruit that should be fed sparingly.

-Other fruits and veggies are high in natural sugars, and though they provide plenty of vitamins and fibre, excessive sugars can lead to digestive problems if you feed too much.
+Other fruits and veggies are high in natural sugars, and though they provide plenty of vitamins and fiber, excessive sugars can lead to digestive problems if you feed too much.

 Here are a couple of resources that can help you choose the best fruits and veggies and learn how to properly prepare them for your pet:

 Organ meats are typically chosen based on availability.
 Some are easier to source than others.
-Liver should be 5% of your organ meat selection, but the other 5% can be a mix of other secreting organs.
+The liver should be 5% of your organ meat selection, but the other 5% can be a mix of other secreting organs.

 Secreting organs are some of the most nutrient-dense parts of the animal.
 Though only required in small portions, this part of the raw diet will supply a large variety of vital nutrients like minerals.
 We recommend a mix of at least two secreting organs.
 Here are the options you can choose from:

-Of these options, kidney and heart are typically the easiest organs to source, either from your local grocery store or a butcher shop.
-Beef and chicken organs can be found relatively easily, but turkey, lamb, and other novel proteins may be offered through specialty butcher shops or from farmers who sell direct.
+Of these options, the kidney and heart are typically the easiest organs to source, either from your local grocery store or a butcher shop.
+Beef and chicken liver organs or chicken hearts can be found relatively easily, but turkey, lamb, and other novel proteins may be offered through specialty butcher shops or from farmers who sell direct.

-This category is the most confusing for pet owners because we don't often think of nuts or seeds as a staple part of a pet's diet, but the nutrients they offer are vital.
-Seeds and nuts offer vitamins, minerals, and most importantly omega fatty acids that help to support overall health.
+This category is the most confusing for pet owners because we don't often think of macadamia nuts or seeds as a staple part of a pet's diet, but the nutrients they offer are vital.
+Seeds and nuts offer vitamins, minerals, and most importantly omega fatty acids that help to support overall health benefits.